 Other companies disclosing for the first time include Japanese petroleum company Idemitsu Kosan Co., Ltd, German lighting company OSRAM Licht AG, Australian mineral resource company Orocobre and Chinese branded sportswear company Anta Sports Products.

 And companies aren’t just stepping up on climate change disclosure.
-We also seen 173 new companies disclose their impacts on forests for the first time and more than 70 reporting on water.
+We also seen 173 new companies disclose their impacts on forests for the first time – including Asian Agri, one of Asia's largest palm oil producers – and more than 70 reporting on water.

 Disclosure: the start of the journey